joshwayne/designsmarts-v4/src/pages/books/the-laws-of-simplicity/index.md

 last_read: May 13, 2018
 buy_location: Amazon
 buy_link: https://amzn.to/2kbPgyX
-summary: "Big ideas, but very vague.
+summary: Big ideas, but very vague.
 I’m not a fan of books that try to tackle concepts like simplicity without putting in the work to truly cover it well.
-The irony of this book is the author forgot one of his own “laws” and didn’t strip out all the rambley, barely connected thoughts to make the content clear.
+  The irony of this book is the author forgot one of his own “laws” and didn’t strip out all the ramble-y, barely connected thoughts to make the content clear.
 I might recommend this book to someone who just wants a designer-y book that’s easy reading but I wouldn’t recommend it to anyone who actually wants to learn design.
 There’s much better books to spend your time on.
-Otherwise, it’s a decent book if you’re stuck at the airport with a dead Kindle and this is the only design book you could find in the airport bookstore."
+Otherwise, it’s a decent book if you’re stuck at the airport with a dead Kindle and this is the only design book you could find in the airport bookstore.
 ---